txt/ase19/docs/ethics.md

 proved to be very effective.

-- Deep learners are n-layered neural networks were layer "i" find new features hat layer "i+1" uses to make new conclusions.
+- Deep learners are n-layered neural networks were layer "i" find new features that layer "i+1" uses to make new conclusions.

 Training such learners can be a very slow process, so tuning and comparing with other learners may be impractical.
 In this book we